daniellionel01/gleam-ast-grep/README.md

 ### Refactors

-`ast-grep` has a very cool interactive refactor tui that reminds me of snapshot testing with [birdie](https://github.com/giacomocavalieri/birdie).

-![./images/interactive-refactoring.png]

 Unfortunately at the time of writing this (September 2026), the grammar defined in the Gleam tree sitter repository is not compatible with the metavariable capture syntax of `ast-grep` that is very important for reliable rewrite rules.